A good diet is one that allows you to progress towards your goals in a sustainable fashion.

 This is mainly because they have the skin-on.
 Chicken skin is high in dietary fat, which is why many popular diets (slimming world, weight watchers etc.) will recommend that you trim it from the meat.

 The two options that I’d recommend to those dieting would be:

 - ¼ Chicken Breast

 Both options are very high in protein (around 55g), have minimal carbohydrates and around 8-12g of fat per serving.
 This leaves you with plenty of room for sides.

-If you’ve left a lot of room for calories, then you could go for ½ chicken or the chicken thighs, however these each have around 600 calories and roughly 30g of fat.
+If you’re lucky enough to diet on higher calories, then you could go for ½ chicken or the chicken thighs, however these each have around 600 calories and roughly 30g of fat.

 I’d recommend staying away from the 10 Chicken Wings or Wing Roulette.
 These have over 950Kcals and 57g of fat.